kilean20/ML_blog/PerturbativeCorrection/PerturbativeCorrection.md

 ### Strategies

 ##### 1. Input feature engineering: 1/x<sub>0</sub>
 Since the leading order theory works in the limit of large offset, the next leading order would be smaller than the leading order term by factor of 1/x<sub>0</sub>.
 Therefore, additional input feature of 1/x<sub>0</sub> may boost the model performance.
-Further input features based on terms appearing in the leading order theory or EDA (Explanatory Data Analysis) might be good to be added. (see more details on the [slide](MLdecoherence1.pdf))
+Further input features based on terms appearing in the leading order theory or based on EDA (Explanatory Data Analysis) might be good to be added. (see more details on the [slide](MLdecoherence1.pdf))

 ##### 2. Convolution Layers for centroid data
-Since the time seires data is correlated between adjacent point in time ( or adjacent frequency in frequency domain), conveolution layers may be more efficient than MLP.
+Since the time series data is correlated between adjacent point in time ( or adjacent frequency in frequency domain), convolution layers may be more efficient than MLP.

 ### Model